Information about product-related environmental protection

 The range of validity of the Chinese RoHS regulation covers all electrical and electronic equipment, that for its proper operation depends on electric currents or electromagnetic fields, and devices for the generation, transmission and measurement of such currents and electromagnetic fields and that are designed for operation with alternating current of maximum 1,000 volts or direct current of maximum 1,500 volts.
 Electrical and electronic equipment used for the generation, transmission and distribution of electric current is exempt from the range of validity.

-Some products of the Siemens divisions DF (Digital Factory) and PD (Process Industries and Drives) do not fall under the range of validity of the ChinaRoHS because they are exempt from the range of validity.
+Some products of the Siemens Operating Company DI and Business Unit SI CP do not fall under the range of validity of the ChinaRoHS because they are exempt from the range of validity.
+The products of Business Unit SI LP do not fall under the scope of the ChinaRoHS.

 Are the products and packaging free of asbestos and dimethylformamide (DMF)?